sivaabhilash474/node-app-passport/readme.txt

 bcrypt --------------> This module is used to hash the passwords

-To persist the logged user
+To persist the logged user across all the pages